Kapongoboy/plamredis/README.md

 # Plamredis

-A small redis implementation in zig, currently a work in progress.
+A small redis implementation in C++, currently a work in progress.